HandBrake/HandBrake-docs/source/docs/en/latest/technical/hdr.markdown

   - 8.1
   - 8.4

 When using an AV1 encoder, profile will be set to 10 for every cross compatibility ID, per Dolby Vision specifications.
-At the current time, HandBrake can't read back the dynamic metadata from an AV1 video track.